Jolak5/kanban-copy/todo-list/lessons/lesson_es6-what_is_it_about.md

 To learn about  `const`, `let` and how it differs from `var` read: https://dev.to/sandy8111112004/javascript-var-let-const-41he

 ## Arrow functions
 Another new feature introduced in the 6th version of EcmaScript is the **arrow function**.
-It has a new, shorter syntax, but most importantly, there is no `this`.
+It has a new, shorter syntax, but most importantly, it has no `this` of its own.

 ### Why are arrow functions important?
 Problems with binding `this` in traditional JavaScript functions were the main reason for the introduction of the arrow function in ES6.
 We now have a new  powerful and predictable way to write and use functions in our applications.